- Welcome to our undergraduate ROP students for Fall/Winter 2023-24!

 Welcome to our new graduate student, Mona Wong!

-Congratulations to Min for completing his MSc study
+- Congratulations to Min for completing his MSc study

-With Christian Stigloher and Philip Kollmannsberger: An automated vesicle clustering algorithm, PLoS One
+With Christian Stigloher and Philip Kollmannsberger: An automated vesicle clustering algorithm, PLoS One (PDF)

 Congratulations!
 Ben, Daniel, and our collaborators.
 Our EM method paper on the C. elegans connectomics is online.
-The first paper from this long and hard journey is finally out
+The first paper from this long and hard journey is finally out (PDF)

 Congratulations to our collaborator, the Wen lab.
 Their study of the forward motor circuit oscillator is accepted for publication by the PNAS.
 Glad to be part of this nice work

-A rare genetic disorder JBS is likely a glutamate homeostasis metabolic disorder
+- A rare genetic disorder JBS is likely a glutamate homeostasis metabolic disorder

 Congratulations to Jyothsna, Ria, Wesley, Renee, and our collaborators the Calarco and Dennis labs.
 Our finding that a rare genetic disorder JBS is likely a glutamate homeostasis metabolic disorder, via worm behaviors is accepted for publication at the PLoS Genetics